discodrive/leeaplin-blog/src/pages/posts/heroku-aws-terraform.md

 ---
 title: 'Terraforming a WordPress site on Heroku and AWS - Part 1'
-date: 'March 12, 2023'
+date: 'March 26, 2023'
 description: 'Set up the infrastructure for a WordPress site hosted on Heroku and AWS'
 tags: ["infrastructure", "terraform", "webapp", "wordpress"]
 slug: 'heroku-aws-terraform'
 layout: "../../layouts/PostLayout.astro"
 ---

 This post will run through the scripts required to set up all of the key resources in this common web application stack.
 We won't modularise each component at this stage, but focus on the core script first.
+All of the files described in this post can be found at the [accompanying GitHub repo](https://github.com/discodrive/blog-post-terraform-example).

 If you don't already have Terraform installed, check out the [official docs](https://developer.hashicorp.com/terraform/downloads) to set up on your machine first.
 You'll also need accounts in both Heroku and AWS.
 It's also worth noting that this isn't an absolute beginners Terraform tutorial.
 There are quite a few resources to create here, so knowing your way around Terraform might help.